VC assures on completion of abandoned projects in UNICAL

 On his part, the Pro-Chancellor, Gen. Lurther-Agwai, said that some of the abandoned projects in the university have become an eyesore.

-According to him, one year down the line of the new administration in UNICAL, there have been tremendous improvement in infrastructural development in the institution.
+According to him, one year down the line of the new administration in UNICAL, there have been tremendous improvements in infrastructural development in the institution.

-He said that the university was committed to working together with the Ministry of Education, TETFUND and the contractors in ensuring timely completion of the projects.

-“We want to make sure that UNICAL becomes the first choice for parents to send their wards and children to,” he said.